chr1st0scli/Rainsoft.Validations/README.md

 // Create an object and fill in whatever values you want.
 A a = new A();

-// Use namespace Rainsoft.Validations.Attributes to have the IsValid extension method available on your classes.
+// Use namespace Rainsoft.Validations.Attributes.Engine to have the IsValid extension method available on your classes.
 // Simply call IsValid to determine if your instance satisfies all rules. bool isValid = a.IsValid();

 // Or you can find out exactly which rules are not satisfied by checking the offenses.
 IList<ValidationOffense> offenses = new List<ValidationOffense>();
 isValid = a.IsValid(ref offenses);

+// You can also validate a specific member of your object. isValid = a.IsMemberValid(nameof(A.I));

+// Or again...
+isValid = a.IsMemberValid(nameof(A.I), ref offenses);
 ```
 This is available in the `Rainsoft.Validations.Attributes` namespace.